-- 1.14 Public notices and the SCPC website were used to invite people to join the SCNP team.
+- 1.13 Public notices and the SCPC website were used to invite people to join the SCNP team.
 Everyone who expressed interest was included in initial meetings and a few opted out at an early stage.
 The majority remained in the team during the early evidence gathering and baseline survey and report development stages.
-The majority of the team members remained throughout the early evidence gathering stages, including baseline survey production and report development.
-A core team was then established, responsible for the primary engagement and consultation phase, which included the undertaking of the parish-wide village survey in November 2016. - 1.15 In addition to the community volunteer locals in the team, two professional organisations were selected to support the development of the plan: RCOH, planning consultants with neighbourhood plan experience; and Longman Planning Consultancy, with experience in and responsibility for the village survey questionnaire.
+A core team was then established, responsible for the primary engagement and consultation phase, which included the undertaking of the parish-wide village survey in November 2016. - 1.14 In addition to the local community volunteers in the team, two professional organisations were selected to support the development of the plan: RCOH, planning consultants with neighbourhood plan experience; and Longman Planning Consultancy, with experience in and responsibility for the village survey questionnaire.
 The team agreed its terms of reference with the Parish Council in May 2015 to enable it to manage the project on a day-to-day basis on behalf of the Qualifying Body.